 Bow Drill Fatwood Video

-Since we're on the topic of pitch.
-Here we have taken it to the extreme using a bow drill fireboard impregnated with pine resin.
+Since we're on the topic of pitch, here we have taken it to the extreme using a bow drill fireboard impregnated with pine resin.
 This is known as Fatwood.
-As you know friction is reduced by pitch.
+As you know, friction is reduced by pitch.

-Video of Carter with Fat Wood Fire Board
+Video of Carter with Fat Wood Fireboard

-Douglas Fir Bark Bow Drill Coal.
+Douglas Fir Bark.
 Can it be Done?

-Douglas Fir Bark for a Bow Drill Coal?
-Yes, Carter is at again.
-During July's teen camp we found a likely looking candidate.
-A solid piece of Douglass Fir Bark, (Pseudotsuga menziesii).
-Watch our YouTube video as Carter spins an amazingly short cedar spindle, (I don't know how he can use such a short spindle), on a Douglas Fir fire board.
+Yes, Carter is at it again.
+During July's teen camp, we found a promising candidate: a solid piece of Douglas Fir Bark (Pseudotsuga menziesii).
+Watch our YouTube video as Carter spins an amazingly short cedar spindle (I don't know how he can use such a short spindle), on a Douglas Fir fireboard.
 Success?
 You be the judge.
-Carter making a smoking coal with a Douglas Fir hearth board.

 In conclusion